alanmitchell/bmon-website/guide/sensors.md

 </tr>
 </tbody>
 </table>
+*Examples of Elsys and Dragino LoRaWAN Indoor Temperature Sensors*

 The two LoRaWAN sensors listed above also measure humidity of the indoor space.
 Although humidity is less important than temperature, it does